matthiasgeihs/fhe_string/README.md

 std = "["", "x", "x", "x", ""]"
 fhe = "["", "", ""]"
 ```

 - ensure that no constructed `FheStringSliceVector` is longer than
   Key::max_int because otherwise we can't ensure correct indexing

+- change FheStringSliceVector to include starting positions (instead of assuming
+  one entry per character)?